wchieng/CS194-MuPDF/README.md

-Optimized PDF rendering for Android and iOS, based on the open source MuPDF library.
+Optimized PDF rendering for Android, based on the open source MuPDF library.
 This version is our final project for CS194-15 Engineering Parallel Software at UC Berkeley.

 -----
 About MuPDF